 The renewable energy sector in the US often requires large investments prior to production start-up.
-These investments are exposed to risk over long periods of time in line with the lifetime of wind farms and photovoltaic plants (more than 30 years).
+These investments are exposed to risk over long periods of time in line with the lifetime of wind farms and photovoltaic plants.

 The Group does not benefit from preferential tax regimes in Delaware.